MALTA (EU) RESIDENCY & CITIZENSHIP

 The Malta Permanent Residence Programme (MPRP) leads to residency (meaning the permission to live in Malta as long as desired), visa-free travel to all European countries within the Schengen area for 90 out of 180 days, but unlike the GRP it has no recurring minimum tax.
 In other words, the MPRP does not need to be renewed each year.

 The applicant can choose between purchasing a property, or renting a property.
-If purchasing, the minimum property value must be EUR 350,000 in the northern and central parts of Malta, or EUR 300,000 in the south or Gozo.
-If renting a property, the minimum rental amount must be EUR 12,000 per year in the northern and central parts of Malta, or EUR 10,000 per year in the south or Gozo.
+If purchasing, the minimum property value must be EUR 375,000.
+If renting a property, the minimum rental amount must be EUR 14,000 per year.

-The MPRP program can lead to Malta residency in as little as 4 to 6 months, but just like the GRP program it does not lead to the Maltese (EU) citizenship and the Malta passport.
-Residents may file a citizenship application after 6 years in residency status, but any citizenship application may be approved or rejected entirely at the discretion of the minister and the department in charge.
+The MPRP program leads to Maltese residency within a few weeks, but just like the GRP program it does not lead to the Maltese (EU) citizenship and the Malta passport.
+Residents may file a citizenship application after 5 years in residency status, but any citizenship application may be approved or rejected entirely at the discretion of the minister and the department in charge.
 There is no guarantee that an approval will be granted, and any approval typically takes 10-15 years!

 The following table compares both residency programs: